danielwohlgemuth/mulesoft-developer-i-study/README.md

 # MuleSoft Developer I Study

+**MuleCart** is a fully modular, API-led system for managing a product catalog — built with MuleSoft and deployed on CloudHub.

+This project is intended to be developed incrementally over 12 weeks as a practical companion to the MuleSoft Developer I certification.

-This study plan was made with the help of ChatGPT using the [exam outline](exam-outline.md) and topics from the trailhead course [Anypoint Platform Development: Fundamentals - DEX401](anypoint-platform-development-fundamentals.md) with the goal of combining the theory with practical projects.
+The plan for this project was prepared with ChatGPT using the [exam outline](exam-outline.md) and topics from the trailhead course [Anypoint Platform Development: Fundamentals - DEX401](anypoint-platform-development-fundamentals.md) as inputs.

-The project that will be built will be an eCommerce API Platform, called MuleCart, for a fictional multi-channel retail company.
-Each week will focus on a different aspect of the API platform.

 ## Study Plan